akneni/oceanliner/oceanliner-architecture.md

 # Ocean Liner
 - Ocean Liner provides a raft-replicated key value store.
 More specifically, the key value store will be `HashMap<String, Bytes>`; both the string and the bytes will be arbitrarily sized.

+## Out Of Scope
+- Secure communication.
+All networking will happen over TCP/UDP (without authentication or encryption) in order to allow us to spend more time on throughput optimization.
+- Log Compaction.
+This is necessary for long running systems, but not for this project.
+- Handling disk corruption.
+This is also necessary for production systems, but is not extremely pressing for our proof of concept (especially as many disk controllers already implement checksum validation to some extent).

 ## RSM State
 - The state that is maintained by an append only log file.
 ```c